ssamot/ssamot.github.io/content/publications.md

  Artificial intelligence (ai): Multidisciplinary perspectives on emerging challenges, opportunities, and agenda for research, practice and policy.
- <em>International Journal of Information Management</em>, 57:101994,
+ <em>International journal of information management</em>, 57:101994,
   2021.

 </td>